Philippine journalist at odds with Duterte arrested for libel

 Ressa was among several people named “Person of the Year” by Time Magazine in 2018 for leading what it said was Rappler’s “fearless reporting on President Rodrigo Duterte’s propaganda machine and extrajudicial killings”, referring to his bloody war on drugs.

-Rappler has borne the brunt of what activists say is a state-sponsored campaign to intimidate Duterte’s opponents by hitting them with legal measures, or subjecting them to a torrent of online hate whipped up by social media “influencers”, some of whom held government posts.
+Rappler has borne the brunt of what activists say is a state-sponsored campaign to intimidate Duterte’s opponents by hitting them with legal measures, or subjecting them to a torrent of online hate whipped up by social media “influencers”.

-Presidential spokesman Salvador Panelo said a crime had been committed, a court had found probable cause and Rappler was not being penalized for its reporting.
+Presidential spokesman, Salvador Panelo, said a crime had been committed, a court had found probable cause and Rappler was not being penalised for its reporting.

 “This is nothing to do with freedom of expression or freedom of the press,” he told news channel ANC.